PrajeetGuha/AntWalk/SoftwareEngineeringFoudation/GitBranching/readme.md

+# Git Branching Assignment
-# Following are the screenshots of the implementations
+## Following are the screenshots of the implementations

 **The present directory**
 ![Screenshot1](https://user-images.githubusercontent.com/58776463/213845848-3c5c96ad-b592-46cf-a1a2-cace0e3b1dee.png)